Skip to content

 Recursive Functions

-You can define recursive functions that call themselves within the function.
+You can define recursive functions, which call themselves within their own body.

 groovy